artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Processor.png" width=80% height=80%>
 </p>

-As an example, we next show the steps to simulate Exercise 1-a (provided [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository), which uses the following program (you just need to copy the code to the Ripes editor).
+As an example, we next show the steps to simulate and analyze the following program.

 ```
 #define N 4